-How to Use rel=canonical to Prevent and Fix DuplicatesКейсы
+How to Use link rel=canonical to Prevent and Fix DuplicatesКейсы

-In this post, you’ll learn how search engines identify canonical pages and how to find canonical issues on your website.
+In this post, you’ll learn how search engines identify canonical pages and how to find issues with canonical URL on your website.

 If the same page is available at several URLs on your website, or different pages have similar content (for example, mobile and desktop versions of the website), Google will consider one of these URLs canonical and the rest as duplicates.
 Canonical URL will be crawled much more frequently than its copies.
 So it’s crucial to make sure that Google has considered the right pages as canonical.